GRAINS-Soybeans climb on supportive USDA stocks, acreage data; corn mixed

 By Julie Ingwersen

-Corn futures were mixed, with nearby contracts rising on bullish U.S. March 1 stocks data, while deferred contracts fell on a larger-than-expected USDA plantings forecast.
+Corn futures ended mixed, with nearby contracts rising on bullish U.S. March 1 stocks data, while deferred contracts fell on a larger-than-expected USDA plantings forecast.

 Soybean futures rose after the government projected 2023 plantings of the oilseed at 87.5 million acres, up only slightly from 2022 and near the low end of estimates in a Reuters poll of analysts.
 The USDA also reported March 1 soy stocks at 1.685 billion bushels, down 13% from a year ago.